 Add to Calendar

-We appreciate your support for Joe Pug and The Armory and we will see you all in October!
+We appreciate your support for Joe Pug and The Armory and we hope to see you all soon!

 New Record “The Flood In Color” - Out NOW!

 Joe Pug’s new record “The Flood In Color” is nearly four years in the making.
 But that betrays the fact that the making of the album was one of the most natural and rewarding processes of his career.
 Produced by Kenneth Pattengale of the Milk Carton Kids and engineered by Matt Ross-Spang the album started with the goal of focusing on the simplicity of musicians playing together, live, in the same room.
 Recently relocating back to his childhood home in Prince Georges County, Maryland after many years spent in Chicago and Austin, Pug wanted take a new approach.
 The partnership with Pattengale proved to be an irresistible opportunity to do just that.

 “The past couple of albums haven’t always been the most enjoyable to record.
 The process can really bring on all sorts of pressures about what you should be doing and how you should be doing it, both internally and externally.
 Lots of ‘Songs need to be 3 and half minutes long’ and ‘You need something that will work on AAA radio’.
 And the end result is this strange gravity that just weighs you down.”
 Pattengale, a fan of Pug’s music since the days so of his 2010 EP “Nation of Heat”, was eager to try a back-to-basics approach.